There are a number of ways you can stay updated with the progress of work in Projectplace—on different detail levels and just when you need it.

 The burn down chart shows the remaining work as a plotted line over time.
 The quantity of work is displayed on the Y axis, and time on the X axis.
 Use the burn down chart to help teams that have a set amount of work to complete in a specific period of time visualize their progress, and get a better idea of whether they're on schedule to complete their work before the deadline.
 You can also use the burn down chart retrospectively to understand past performance.

 - Use the dropdown menu to display the scope as the number of cards, points, or estimated time defined on the cards.
 If no points or estimated hours has been set on a card, the scope of work will be counted as 0 for that card.

 - Date range selector.
-The date range will define the scope of work and how efficiency will be calculated.
-Only cards and their data that exist within the date range selection and the filtered items will be included in the scope of work displayed.
+The date range defines the scope of work and how efficiency is calculated.
+Only cards and their data that exist within the date range selection and the filtered items are included in the scope of work displayed.

-- Bars at the bottom of the chart visualize how the scope of work (or in other words, the number of cards) increases and/or decreases during the selected period of time.
+- Bars at the bottom of the chart visualize how the scope of work (the number of cards) increases and/or decreases during the selected period of time.